streaver91/symjs/README.md

-symjs
+SymJS
 =====

-Symjs is a high performance Javascript library for parallel symbolic mathematics computing, either in node.js or in the web browser.
+SymJS is a high performance Javascript library for parallel symbolic mathematics computing, either in node.js or in the web browser.